mldkyt/Akabot/CONTRIBUTING.md

 ### Financial contributions

-If you want to contribute to server costs and support Akatsuki2555 in her development, you can donate to her on [Ko-fi](https://ko-fi.com/akatsuki2555).
+If you want to contribute to server costs and support mldchan in her development, you can donate to her on [Ko-fi](https://ko-fi.com/mldchan).
 This is not required but it's appreciated.

 ## Versioning